 The truth is, they could be using a regular stock photo: the internet is so full of smiling faces now that no one would notice the difference.

 This is why you also need to pay attention to the list of provided contacts.
 Look for Skype or other video messenger addresses: video calls are great for making contact and ensuring that you deal with a real contractor.

 - Image quality

-All kinds of skill tests, proficiency checks, training certificates are important evidence proving that a freelancer you’re planning to hire treats their job responsibly.
+All kinds of skill tests, proficiency checks, and training certifications are important evidence proving that a freelancer you’re planning to hire treats their job responsibly.

 This is a common scam some beginners can try to fool you with.
 Positive customer reviews are the best promotion of a freelancer’s services, so newbie contractors forge them trying to attract your attention.
-Fake testimonials indicate that a person does not want (or know how) to gain reputation fairly, and is looking for shortcuts.
+Fake testimonials indicate that a person does not want (or know-how) to gain a reputation fairly, and is looking for shortcuts.